chho-work/biovision/README.md

 Source: https://en.wikipedia.org/wiki/Disk_diffusion_test

 **This repo was built using the mighty "fastai nbdev".
-I strongly recommend everyone to try this out!**
+I strongly recommend everyone to try it out!**
 **For additional information please see below reference.**

 ## Reference: